Tax Incentives for

 The Federal Housing Administration (FHA), a section of the US Department of Housing and Urban Development (HUD) can guarantee your loan on a single-family home or a condo up to $765,600.
 The increase will benefit many borrowers who are pushing up against the current limits because Fannie and Freddie loans are generally easier to get, a little cheaper than jumbo loans and may need only as little as 3.5% down.

-As a side note, for 2021, the FHFA (Federal Housing Finance Administration) set the baseline conforming loan limit for 1 unit properties at $822,375 for Conventional financing (Fannie Mae & Freddie Mac) on 1 unit properties in California.
+As a side note, for 2024, the FHFA (Federal Housing Finance Administration) set the baseline conforming loan limit for 1 unit properties at $1,149,825 for Conventional financing (Fannie Mae & Freddie Mac) on 1 unit properties in Santa Clara County.
 As a reminder, a conforming home loan is one that meets, or “conforms” to certain qualifying guidelines (like loan amounts) set forth by Government Sponsored Entities (GSE’s) Freddie Mac and Fannie Mae.
+Also, the new limits are as follows: $1,472,250 for a duplex, $1,779,525 for a Tri-plex and $2,211,600 for a Four-plex.

 Currently, The Federal Housing Administration allows borrowers to cancel private mortgage insurance coverage, which is mandatory for loans contracted with less than 20% down payment, under two conditions: